badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 1. We set up a gesture recognizer to track the movement of the finger on the screen
 2. We accumulate the points the user has gone through with her finger in a UIBezierPath object.
 3. Every time a new point is added, we invalidate the whole drawing bounds.
-4. Our custom ‘`drawRect’` implementation takes the accumulated path and draws it with the selected color and width.
+4. Our custom `drawRect` implementation takes the accumulated path and draws it with the selected color and width.
 Note that it strokes the whole path every time a new point is added.

 This code has a very big problem, which is performance.
 As it stands now, the more you draw the slower the interface responds, to a point where it becomes unusable.